-As you know I am fascinated by robots and the way that humans and robots interact.
-It is not just the focus on creating robots that can interact with humans it is also about us, as humans, learning how to interact with robots.
+As you know, I am fascinated by robots and the way that humans and robots interact.
+It is not just the focus on creating robots that can interact with humans it is also about us, as people, learning how to interact with robots.
 What are the emotions that you feel when you think about interacting with a robot or android?

 At New Scientist Live last week there were several robots on display each with a different functionality and role to play when interacting with humans.

 The first robot I encountered was DE NIRO, a robot designed and built at Imperial College London.
 DE NIRO is a Design Engineer’s Interactive Robot developed at the Robot Intelligence Lab.
 Here is a short video about DE NIRO.
 DE NIRO is charming and non-threatening as robots go and I loved watching him at work moving pieces around.